Active Learning with Task-Driven Representations for Messy Pools

 \section{Experiments}

-\looseness=-1 We refer to the approaches introduced in Sections \ref{sub:split_representation_approach}, \ref{sub:finetuning_approach} as \textbf{TD-SPLIT} and \textbf{TD-FT} respectively.
+\looseness=-1 We refer to the approaches introduced in \S\ref{sub:split_representation_approach}, \ref{sub:finetuning_approach} as \textbf{TD-SPLIT} and \textbf{TD-FT} respectively.
 To validate them, we first compare with various baselines that have been specifically designed for, or shown strong performance on, the messy pool scenarios we are interested in (c.f.~\S\ref{sec:shortfals}).
-As part of this, we include different variants of the unsupervised representation (\textbf{US}) approach of~\cite{semi_epig}.
+As part of this, we include different variants of the unsupervised representation (\textbf{US}) approach of~\citet{semi_epig}.
 All experiments were run on an NVIDIA H100 80GB GPU.

-\looseness=-1 \paragraph{Datasets:} To construct datasets with redundant classes and class imbalance, we combined existing benchmarks.
-Our \textbf{F+MNIST}, uses the digits ``5'' and ``6'' from MNIST \citep{deng2012mnist} as the target classes for active learning, while the entire FashionMNIST \citep{xiao2017fashion} dataset is included as redundant data. \textbf{CIFAR-10+100}, uses the first five classes of CIFAR-10 \citep{CIFAR10} as its target classes, with the full CIFAR-100 dataset \citep{CIFAR10} serving as the redundant data.
+\looseness=-1 \textbf{Datasets:} To construct datasets with redundant classes and class imbalance, we combined existing benchmarks.
+Our \textbf{F+MNIST} dataset uses the digits ``5'' and ``6'' from MNIST \citep{deng2012mnist} as the target classes for active learning, while the entire FashionMNIST \citep{xiao2017fashion} dataset is included as redundant data. \textbf{CIFAR-10+100} uses the first five classes of CIFAR-10 \citep{CIFAR10} as its target classes, with the full CIFAR-100 dataset \citep{CIFAR10} serving as the redundant data.

-\looseness=-1 We further use the \textbf{CheXpert}~\citep{CheXpert} dataset as an example of a real--world dataset with redundant information and existing class imbalance. \textbf{CheXpert} comprises of chest X--rays take from a variety of patients from different angles.
+\looseness=-1 We further use the \textbf{CheXpert}~\citep{CheXpert} dataset as an example of a real--world dataset with redundant information and existing class imbalance. \textbf{CheXpert} comprises of chest X--rays taken from a variety of patients from different angles.
 We consider the binary classification task of identifying \emph{pleural effusion}, i.e.~fluid in the corner of the lungs.
 The redundant features here are the many anatomical and acquisition--related variations (e.g., bones, implants, soft tissue, scan artefacts) that are irrelevant to the diagnosis and generally represent larger image variations than the target--relevant information \citep{ccvae}.

-\looseness=-1 \textbf{Representation Learning:} For all datasets, we use VAE~\citep{VAE} and SimCLRv2~\citep{big_self_ssl} encoders, pairing them with \textbf{TD--SPLIT} and \textbf{TD--FT} respectively.
-We also include unsupervised variants following~\cite{semi_epig} (noting they themselves also consider the same two encoder strategies).
-For all approaches, we adopt the learning rate, batch size, and optimizer from the original papers and train each model for 500 epochs.
+\looseness=-1 \textbf{Representation learning:} For all datasets, we use VAE~\citep{VAE} and SimCLRv2~\citep{big_self_ssl} encoders, pairing them with \textbf{TD--SPLIT} and \textbf{TD--FT} respectively.
+We also include unsupervised variants following~\citet{semi_epig} (noting that they also consider the same two encoder strategies).
+For all approaches, we adopt the learning rate, batch size, and optimizer from the original papers and train for 500 epochs.

 \looseness=-1 \textbf{Models:} For \textbf{F+MNIST} and \textbf{CheXpert}, we use the Burgess encoder \citep{burgess2017understanding} (and decoder) for our VAE--based representations and otherwise use a ResNet18 encoder \citep{resnet18}.
 For \textbf{CIFAR-10+100}, we replace the ResNet18 with a ResNet50 and the Burgess encoder with a ResNet--VAE \citep{kingma2016improved}.